demarcoaguajardo/COMP-2210/A-03/README.md

 # Assignment 03 - Autocomplete
-Full assignmnent outline can be read in project-03.pdf
+Full assignment outline can be read in project-03.pdf